mozilla-l10n/documentation/src/products/review/signoffs.md

 When the code moves from `mozilla-beta` to `mozilla-release`, `l10n-changesets.json` is frozen, as `l10n-bumper` is not configured to run against the release branch, and Elmo doesn’t allow to sign off changesets on the release channel.

 In case of severe issues affecting one or more locales, it’s still possible to manually update the shipping changesets.
-A patch needs to be provided for `l10n-changesets.json` in `mozilla-release` branch and approved for uplift by Release Drivers.
+A patch needs to be provided for `l10n-changesets.json` in `mozilla-release` branch and approved for uplift by Release Drivers (see for example [this bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1513259) and [associated patch](https://hg.mozilla.org/releases/mozilla-release/rev/308fd26a204e)).
 Note that a dot release is needed in order to ship the updated version to users.

 The same process applies to ESR versions, as long as the associated esr repository is included in the [current version of cross-channel](https://hg.mozilla.org/users/axel_mozilla.com/cross-channel-experimental/file/tip/initial/cli/_config.py).